 Rescued in December 2016, at age 1 1/2, Buddy comes from a neglected and Malnourished herd of 12.
 Known as a Dwarf Mini, he stands at 27 inches tall at the age of about 3 years old.
 So he'll never get any bigger.
 He loves agility and will be trained in the agility course as soon as the arena is ready.
 This friendly little guy loves playing with his herdmates to the point of being the "little brother" that everyone runs from.
 But he's good to his human family and is learning good manners so he can become a therapy horse.

 Born here on the farm on May 11, 2017 Moonpie is a yearling.
 This stunning little filly is so trusting and friendly and has never had to know what fear is - unlike her mother, Luna.
 Moonpie is quite comical and loves to play, explore and is learning her manners this year.
+She is very eager to please and picks up new lessons easily.
 She'll be taught to drive when she's old enough and will also run agility at the shows.

 Callie is also a rescue that we adopted from Hidden Pond on the same day as we got Blue.
-Callie was at Cranbury Kill Pen as well, only she got out of her hell three weeks earlier.
+Callie was at Moore's Kill Pen as well, only she got out of her hell three weeks earlier.
 She used to look sullen and depressed but now, she's got her head up high and seems to be enjoying her new surroundings.
 She is in foal and due to foal out very soon.
 We've had her since June 1st and she is getting to know the herd well, but I tend to keep her away from them when they are at their most active during the day so she won't get hurt.
 She has very little muscle left in her hind quarters though we are building it up again with frequent walks and good nutrition.
 Her front teeth are all but gone, due to either cribbing or gnawing on roots and trees for sustenance.
 She does have her bottom teeth, which helps her pick out the hay she eats.
-And she's eating for two so she gets free choice of the best hay and has special grain twice a day.
+Due to lack of upper teeth, we can only "figure" her age at about 25 and she WAS eating for two and now nursing so she gets free choice of the best hay free choice and has special grain twice a day.